Inference for Dependent Data with Learned Clusters: Empirical Application: Insurgent Electoral Violence

-In Table \ref{table: moran}, we report the value of the Moran $\mathcal{I}$ test statistic and the associated p-value for testing the null-hypothesis of zero correlation across observations based on the weight matrix formed from geographic distance and on the weight matrix for intertemporal dependence.
-For spatial weights, we consider each election round separately as well as report results pooling both election rounds.
-In each case, the calculated test statistic is large, and the p-value for testing the null hypothesis of zero correlation is small.
-The results are highly suggestive of the presence of both cross-sectional dependence associated with geographic distance and intertemporal dependence.
-As there is no immediately obvious unique way to group districts on the basis of geographic proximity, it is potentially interesting to construct clusters in a data-dependent fashion.
+Panel A of Table \ref{table: moran}, displays the Moran $\mathcal{I}$ test statistics and the associated p-value for testing the null-hypothesis of zero correlation across observations based on the weight matrices described above.
+Each calculated test statistic is large, and each p-value for testing the null of zero correlation is small.
+The results suggest presence of both cross-sectional dependence associated with geographic distance and intertemporal dependence.
+As there is no immediate unique way to group districts on the basis of geographic proximity, constructing clusters in a data-dependent fashion may be helpful.

-\subsection{Data-Dependent Cluster-Based Inference}
+\subsection{Data-Dependent Cluster-Based Inference.}

 We now apply the approach outlined in Section \ref{method} to construct data-dependent clusters of observations and produce inferential statements robust to the presence of spatial and temporal correlation and heteroskedasticity.
 A key input into this process is a dissimilarity measure $\mathrm d$ capturing the ``distance'' between each pair of distinct districts, $d, d'$.
 For this application, we use dissimilarity defined by Euclidean distance in geography